Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ## Database

 * When the superuser adds products to the database, the information should be stored.
-* When the superuser edits a product in the database, the information should be populated from the current product data.
+* When the superuser edits a product in the database, the information should be populated from the current product data into the form.
-* When the superuser edits a product in the database, the information should be stored.
+* When the superuser saves an edit to a product in the database, the information should be stored.
 * When the superuser deletes a product from the database, the product should be permanently removed.
 * If products are added to the database, the phrase '{Item} Successfully Added' should display.
 * If products are deleted from the database, the phrase '{Item} Successfully Deleted' should display.